Categories

 Pearson VUE uses strict security measures to ensure the integrity of the examination process.
 Pearson VUE does not release any information about examinees to third parties.

 Instantaneous results are not possible as we conduct extensive statistical analyses after the exam to determine appropriate scoring standards.
 We make every effort to process results quickly.
-Results are posted on the ABS website approximately four to eight weeks after the exam.
-You will be sent an email when results are posted.
+Results are posted on the ABS website approximately four to six weeks after the exam.
+You will receive an email when results are posted.

 Yes.
-Pearson VUE operates a small number of testing centers in international locations; see www.pearsonvue.com/abs for a testing center directory.
-For active duty military personnel stationed overseas, the ABS will make specific arrangements when possible on a case-by-case basis.
-Please call the ABS office at 215-568-4000 or send an email to the appropriate exam coordinator.
+Pearson VUE operates a small number of testing centers in international locations; see their website for a testing center directory.
+For active-duty military personnel stationed overseas, the ABS will make specific arrangements when possible on a case-by-case basis.
+Please call the ABS office at 215-568-4000 or send an email to the appropriate exam manager.

 All requests for missing letters due to errors on a program’s trainee roster must be made to the ABS office in writing (email is acceptable).
 The name(s) of your residents must be included in your message along with an explanation.
 The ABS will consider the request and provide application access one week prior to the posted initial deadline.